| Information

 get stuck.
 There is a huge contrast between pre-war and post-war kitchens,

 and I consider that I've been very lucky to see both sides."
+Cast as

 Gosford Park cook Mrs. Croft, Dame Eileen Atkins seized on the authenticity